C#/.NET code for POST HTML Form ExampleThis C#/.NET code snippet was generated automatically for the POST HTML Form example.

 A form is a section of an HTML document that contains controls such as text and password input fields, radio buttons, checkboxes, and a Submit button, enclosed in an HTML <form> tag.
 HTML forms collect user input and send it to a server for processing.
 Examples of HTML forms are login and image upload forms.

-Submitting HTML Forms over HTTP using with C#/.NET
+Submitting HTML Forms over HTTP with C#/.NET

-1. Using the media type application/x-www-form-urlencoded.
-This type of media is mainly used to send short HTML forms in the form of key-value pairs, for example when authorizing a user using login/password forms.
+The application/x-www-form-urlencoded media type is mainly used for submitting short HTML forms as key-value pairs, for example, when authorizing a user using login/password forms.

-2. Using media type multipart/form-data.
-This type of media is used by browsers when uploading binary data to a server (for example, when uploading multiple images).
-In this case, the form data is formatted as a series of parts separated by MIME boundaries.
+The multipart/form-data media type is used by browsers when uploading binary data to the server (for example, when uploading multiple images).
+In this case, the form data is formatted as a sequence of parts separated by MIME boundaries.